marlopenaga/Active-Directory-Home-Lab-2024/README.md

 ![select no for these options vm client](https://github.com/marlopenaga/Active-Directory-Home-Lab-2024/assets/165770329/63e192f0-bdde-485f-a8a9-921fc92a8991)

-Finally our Client User VM is now set up with Windows
+Finally, our Client User VM is now set up with Windows

 ## Renaming our PC and Joining our Domain Controller
-> Final step of our Network Diagram and journey of this lab.
+> Last step of our Network Diagram and journey of this lab.
 Here we are going to simulate an employee logging in and joining the corporate business network for the first time

 1. From the home screen, go to **Settings** -> **About** -> Select **Rename this PC (advanced)**